-The most common household composition for individual clients was 'sole parent with dependant(s)' (796; 8.9% of all individual clients) (Figure 11).
-This was followed by 'couple with dependant(s)' (682; 7.6%).
+The two most common household compositions for individual clients were 'sole parent with dependant(s)' (2,485 clients) and 'couple with dependant(s)' (2,459 clients); both approximately 18% of all individual clients (Figure 11).

-It should be noted that household composition was not recorded for more than three quarters of clients (77%; 6,859 clients).
+It should be noted that household composition was not recorded for the majority (55%) of clients (7,550 clients).
 Ideally, TEI service providers are encouraged to ensure household composition is not known for less than 5% of individual clients.